There are now 3 possible online modes for units:

 Regular attendance is not required, but student attends the institution face to face on an agreed schedule for purposes of supervision and/or instruction.

 Multiple modes of delivery.
 Unit includes a mix of online and on-campus study requirements.
 On campus attendance for some activities is required to complete this unit.

 IMED1001 Form and Function

 Availability Location Mode Semester 1 UWA (Perth) Face to face

 - Details for undergraduate courses

-- Level 1 core unit in the Medical Sciences; Integrated Medical Sciences and Clinical Practice; Integrated Dental Sciences; Biomedical Engineering; Podiatric Health and Medical Sciences major sequences
+- Level 1 core unit in the Integrated Medical Sciences and Clinical Practice; Integrated Dental Sciences; Biomedical Engineering; Podiatric Health and Medical Sciences major sequences

 - This unit discusses the human body plan, body organisation and basic histology.
 Basic physiology, cell communication and cell biology are presented in an integrated fashion.